hkayann/node-red-contrib-ble-sense/README.md

 # node-red-contrib-ble-sense
 Node-RED central module for Bluetooth Low Energy (BLE) devices.
-Speficially designed for environmental sensing peripherals such as [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense).
+Speficially designed for microcontrollers such as [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense) but should be working well with other central devices.

 Example Arduino code is provided at following path `examples/bleSense/bleSense.ino`.